ChristophGmeiner/NDDE4_DataLake/README.md

 ### Data_Checks.ipynb
 This notebook shows some data checks and some basic approaches for data analysis with the newly generated data.
 These checks are similar to the Check notebook, I created in the NDDE3 project (find link for that repo above).
+Alternatively all these analysis could also be done with AWS Athena using an AWS GLue Crawler.
+Although this works not that good with partioned parquet files.